Sentry is an open source error-tracking system that helps Rails developers to monitor and track the error which is getting triggered in our code.

-How Does sentry Work?
+How Does Sentry Work?

 Sentry provides an SDK for many platforms, frameworks, and languages, and easy to integrate with our application and program stacks like python, node.js, and ruby.
-It will monitor application continuously and notify through the email or a phone call while we get an error in our code.
+It will monitor the application continuously and notify through the email or a phone call while we get an error in our code.

-When should we use Sentry?
+When to use Sentry?

 How did the developer come to know about the urgency and impact of the bug?

 How to set a root cause of the bug quickly?

 After resolving the bug, how developers know the fixes are correct or not?